 Scouting out Boston nightspots leads NH friends to form a startup

-Jake Hajec and Mike Laskowski created Date Seat as a way to find and recommend the right place for the right occasion in Boston.
+Mike Laskowski and Jake Hajec created Date Seat as a way to find and recommend the right place for the right occasion in Boston, be it a fancy dinner or drinks with friends.

 Start the conversation, or Read more at UnionLeader.com.